skip to main |

 . . .
 We clearly know that there were in the past and have been contacts between senior Iraqi officials and members of al Qaeda going back for actually quite a long time," Rice said.
 "We know too that several of the (al Qaeda) detainees, in particular some high-ranking detainees, have said that Iraq provided some training to al Qaeda in chemical weapons development.

-Yes, it’s been very, very tough.
+On July 3rd, 2008, as Secretary of State, Condoleezza Rice summed up the Bush legacy in Iraq, she saying she was proud of the decision to Invade: Yes, it’s been very, very tough.
 But I know that great historical events go through difficult phases and often emerge with the world left for the better.
 And I am proud of the decision of this administration to overthrow Saddam Hussein.
 I am proud of the liberation of 25 million Iraqis.